JudeVector/rest-api-typescript/README.md

-# rest-api-typescript
+# E-Commerce API

 ## Overview

-Welcome to **rest-api-typescript**, a robust REST API developed with Node.js, TypeScript, Express, and MongoDB.
+Welcome to **e-commerce-api**, a robust REST API developed with Node.js, TypeScript, Express, and MongoDB.
 This API empowers you to efficiently manage users, sessions, and products with ease.

 ## Features